s-blu/writerey/documentation/docs/index.md

 **Choose a topic on the right sidebar to learn more.**

+Are you new to writerey?
+Please refer to [the installation guide](/en/installation/).
+Already installed?
+Check out our [Get Started Guide](/en/get_started/)!

 ## Writer-what?

 You don't know what writerey is?
 Head over to our [homepage](https://writerey.com) to find out more about the app.